Marilyn L. Huff: Lucent Technologies v. Microsoft

 This case involved one of the largest awards for a computer code patent infringement in history.
 The original award was for $368 million.
 Microsoft made a motion for The final amount awarded with interest was $512 million.
 The case involved a patent claim involving selecting a date from a pop-up calendar and the use of a stylus.

 Cooper v.
 Brown

 After a panel of the Ninth Circuit affirmed Judge Huff's ruling in a death penalty case, the court declined to hear the case en banc over strenuous dissents.
-In a concurrence, Judge Pamela Ann Rymer praised Judge Huff's "thoughtful 159-page ruling" and "meticulous detail."

-Eleven judges vigorously dissented.
-In unusually strong language, the mild mannered and respected jurist Judge William Fletcher wrote: "There is no way to say this politely.
+Judge William Fletcher wrote: "There is no way to say this politely.
 The district court failed to provide Cooper a fair hearing."
+He would also accuse Huff of "flouting" the Ninth Circuit's instructions and intentionally conducting testing in such a way as to deny Cooper the chance to prove his innocence.

+Judge Pamela Ann Rymer by contrast would defend Judge Huff's ruling and rejected Fletcher's accusation that Huff had abused her discretion.